 Allergies and Other Warnings: Some brands of these supplements contain wheat extract, fish, soy and other ingredients that are common allergies.
 Make sure to read the labels and make sure you are not allergic to any of the ingredients.
 Also, pregnant women should not take this supplement.
 If you have any type of gastrointestinal disorder, liver disease or a problem with your kidneys, don’t take carb blockers until you consult your doctor.

 While carb blockers do help people lose weight, there are some side effects that might cause some uncomfortable feelings that might not be worth it.
 Everyone is different though.
-If you have diabetes, or any other gastrointestinal disease, please consult your doctor before considering taking any of these kinds of supplements.
-A drop in blood sugar is possible which could cause some major problems for those with diabetes.
+If you have any gastrointestinal disease, please consult your doctor before considering taking any of these kinds of supplements.
+A drop in blood sugar is possible which could cause some major problems.
 Just like every other supplement, side effects are possible.